VitalyVorobyev/griddetector/doc/refine.md

 ### Detector Integration

-`GridDetector::process_with_diagnostics` now drives both refinement stages across all pyramid levels: the LSD output at the coarsest level is bundled, segments are refined level-by-level toward full resolution, and the resulting bundles are fed to the homography IRLS cascade (fine → coarse).
+`GridDetector::process_with_diagnostics` now drives both refinement stages across all pyramid levels.
+After the LSD+outlier stage, the coarsest-level segments are refined purely from image gradients (no homography prior) using `segment::refine_segment`.
+Vanishing points and the coarse homography are then re-estimated from these gradient-tightened segments before continuing with the coarse→fine bundling cascade.
+Subsequent levels refine segments toward full resolution and feed the resulting bundles to the homography IRLS pass (fine → coarse).
 The CLI accepts `--save-debug <dir>` to dump the generated pyramid levels, per-level bundles, and refinement diagnostics for inspection.

 ### Module Layout